kuznetsovin/hw-otus-c/HW01-rarjpeg/README.md

 ## Usage

-For using program run command:
+To use the program run command:

 ```
 ./bin/zipjpeg [FILE]